 - Staff are expected to abide with our confidentiality policies at all times, and not to undermine other staff members in front of you

 - Staff are not permitted to buy goods from you at any time

-- Staff are not permitted to sell goods to you, apart from items sold from the Parkside Café in the course of their duties
+- Staff are not permitted to sell goods to you, apart from Parkside Cafe staff in the course of their Cafe duties.